satshree/Make-it-secret/README.md

 # Make It Secret

 With <b>Make It Secret</b>, you can encrypt and make any files inaccessible.
-And of course, only you can decrypt it with your key!
+And of course, only you can decrypt them with your key!

 Ever wanted to hide some files from others?
 This is the app for you.

-<a href="https://drive.google.com/file/d/1_DAoe4lDgF2DjTfdvirYyQAFF4Se_5zC/view?usp=sharing" target="_blank">Download Installer Here.</a>

 ## Electron-React-Python
 These underlying engines are what powers this app.